-- Transceiver mode connect directly to transceiver (up to 8 transceivers per E-Que card) - Splitter mode connect to transceiver via splitter (up to 2 splitters; 10 transceivers per card).
+- Transceiver mode connect directly to transceiver (up to 8 transceivers per E-Que card) - Splitter mode connect to transceiver via splitter (up to 2 splitters; 10 transceivers per E-IPA or E-Que card).

 A matrix system can support up to four E-Que-HX cards (six for an Omega matrix).
-This makes the maximum number of transceivers per system up to 40.
+This makes the maximum number of transceivers per system up to 40 (60 for an Omega matrix).